 There are limited funds available for Overseas Fieldwork Visits.
 The funds are only available to ESRC funded Doctoral Researchers who are studying full-time and undertaking the doctoral element of their award.
-This scheme is to be used to apply in advance for a contribution towards funding for an Overseas Fieldwork visit taking place in academic session 2021/22.
-Applications must be supported by a full case from the student’s supervisor.
+This scheme is to be used to apply in advance for a contribution towards funding for Overseas Fieldwork visits, and applications must be supported by a full case from the student’s supervisor.

 There is a notional award of £450 per student for Overseas Fieldwork, however not all Doctoral Researchers will undertake overseas fieldwork.
 Therefore, these funds will be used flexibly by the White Rose DTP (WRDTP) for those who make an application and are successful.
 The actual allocation of funds for fieldwork is at the WRDTP’s discretion and the Academic Quality Committee (AQC) will oversee the process.
 The DTP is unlikely to be able to fully fund an OFE claim due to the limited funding.
 Normally the DTP WILL NOT fund OFE applications in excess of £5,000.

 - As a result of Covid-19, many of our partner institutions have implemented new procedures for overseas travel, fieldwork and data gathering e.g. updated risk assessments, travel insurance arrangements etc. Students making an application to any of the WRDTP’s additional funding schemes will be asked to evidence their adherence to any relevant policies from their institution, by uploading the relevant documentation to the application form.
 If you are unsure how to evidence this, please email email@example.com prior to submitting your application.

 - For any requests involving overseas travel, students should ensure that at the point of submitting their application, any mandatory periods of self-isolation/quarantine are taken into account when confirming the length/dates of a trip.